HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Importance-based Parameter Truncation and Freezing Schemes

 \subsubsection{Local Model Update}

-The truncated low-rank matrices \(\mathbf{B}_k\) and \(\mathbf{A}_k\) will be copied to the LoRA parameters of client $k$'s local model.
+The truncated low-rank matrices \(\mathbf{B}_k^{\text{T}}\) and \(\mathbf{A}_k^{\text{T}}\) are copied to the LoRA parameters of client $k$'s local model.
 Subsequently, client $k$ trains the local model using its local dataset $\mathcal{D}_k$.
 In the parameters truncation scheme, the local loss function for each client \(k\) is defined as